pixel image

 6. Press MENU to exit.

-Models without the touchscreen display:
+Models Without the touchscreen display:

 Use the steering wheel buttons to make and enter selections in the Driver Information